declare-lab/instruct-eval/README.md

 📣 The paper reporting Instruction Tuned LLMs on **InstructEval** benchmark suite has been released on Arxiv.
 Read it here: [https://arxiv.org/pdf/2306.04757.pdf](https://arxiv.org/pdf/2306.04757.pdf)

+📣 We are releasing **IMPACT**, a dataset for evaluating writing capability of LLMs in four aspects: Informative, Professional, Argumentative, Creative.
+Download it from Huggingface: [https://huggingface.co/datasets/declare-lab/InstructEvalImpact](https://huggingface.co/datasets/declare-lab/InstructEvalImpact).

 📣 **FLAN-T5** is also useful in text-to-audio generation.
 Find our work at [https://github.com/declare-lab/tango](https://github.com/declare-lab/tango) if you are interested.